scikit-adaptation/skada-bench/CONTRIBUTE.md

-# How to Contribute to DA-Bench
+# How to Contribute to SKADA-Bench

-Welcome to the DA-Bench project!
+Welcome to the SKADA-Bench project!
 We appreciate your interest in contributing to our domain adaptation benchmark.
-This guide will help you add new DA methods, datasets or scorers to DA-Bench using the `benchopt` framework.
+This guide will help you add new DA methods, datasets or scorers to SKADA-Bench using the `benchopt` framework.

 ## Table of Contents
 1. [Adding a New DA Method](#adding-a-new-da-method)